Articles

 How does Capital Gains Tax (CGT) fit into this debate?

-CGT became a matter for taxation law in 19852: prior to that time there were substantial Court cases fought over whether particular transactions were either ‘capital’ (free from income tax), or income (generally subject to taxation).
+CGT became a matter for taxation law in 19852.
+Prior to that time there were substantial Court cases fought over whether particular transactions were either ‘capital’ , or income/ revenue. ( These were important Tax Law Cases given that –

 In this context, we concentrate on the effects of the taxation law on the investor.
 Whilst CGT has implications for business operations as well, they are somewhat more complex – and in the main, irrelevant to the discussion of the effects of this law as an investment success contributor.